Diagg/EndPoint-CloudKit-Bootstrap/Readme.md

 # Endpoint Cloud Kit Bootstrap
 [Endpoint Cloud Kit](https://github.com/Diagg/EndPoint-CloudKit) Module (ECK) is a set of cmdlet to help building scripts or applications deployed by your MDM (Intune/Workspace One...)

 That's being said, before using any module, you need to setup a few things on your local PC to allow download from the Powershell Gallery!
-This is the purpose of this bootstrap, but wait ! there's also a few goodies to make life easier:
+This is the purpose of this bootstrap ! there's also a few goodies that will make life easier:

 ## Description
 This set of functions will do the following: